 Club Atlantis Cancun

-All-gay and all-inclusive, Atlantis takes over the entire Club Med Cancun resort for an incredible experience on three gorgeous private beaches filled with entertainment, sports, activities, parties, and great friends.
+Atlantis (i.e Atlantis Gay Cruises) takes over the entire Club Med Cancun for an incredible week on three gorgeous private beaches filled with entertainment, sports, activities, parties, and great friends.
+There’s no better place in the world to relax in total comfort, learn a new skill, challenge yourself, cut loose a little, or just spend time with friends old and new.
+All for one low all-inclusive price!

 See more here.